-In the end, tradition trumped rising enthusiasm for a youthful populist.
+In the end, Guatemala's electoral tradition and weariness with crime trumped rising enthusiasm for a youthful populist.

-Guatemalans have once again elected as their new leader the presidential candidate who lost the previous election, something they have done since democracy returned to the Central American country in 1986.
+Guatemalans once again have elected the presidential candidate who lost the previous election, something they have done since democracy returned to the Central American country in 1986.

-Retired general and former intelligence director Otto Perez Molina of the conservative Patriotic Party won an easy and early victory on Sunday in a runoff race against tycoon-turned-political populist Manuel Baldizon of the Democratic Freedom Revival party.
-Perez garnered 54 percent of the vote to Baldizon's 46 percent.
+Retired general and former intelligence director Otto Perez Molina of the conservative Patriotic Party won an easy and early victory on Sunday in a runoff against tycoon-turned-political populist Manuel Baldizon of the Democratic Freedom Revival party.
+Perez won 54 to 46 percent.

 "At the end of the campaign, Otto Perez began to appeal to the idea of continuity and stability, while Baldizon tried to appear new and creative," said Renso Rosal, political analyst with the University Rafael Landivar.
 "That doesn't sit well with a conservative society like Guatemala."

-Perez, 61, is the first former military leader elected president in Guatemala in the 25 years after the end of brutal military rule.
+Perez, 61, is the first former military leader elected president in Guatemala since the end of brutal military rule 25 years ago.